Parrot: Cooperation

 A 2011 study stated that some African grey parrots preferred to work alone, while others like to work together.
 With two parrots, they know the order of tasks or when they should do something together at once, but they have trouble exchanging roles.
 With three parrots, one parrot usually prefers to cooperate with one of the other two, but all of them are cooperating to solve the task.

+Longevity

+The heightened longevity of parrots appears to involve increased expression of several genomic features including genes employed in cell division, cell cycle regulation, RNA binding/processing, repair of DNA damage and oxidative stress response pathways.

 Relationship with humans

 Pets

 Parrots may not make good pets for most people because of their natural wild instincts such as screaming and chewing.
 Although parrots can be very affectionate and cute when immature, they often become aggressive when mature (partly due to mishandling and poor training) and may bite, causing serious injury.
 For this reason, parrot rescue groups estimate that most parrots are surrendered and rehomed through at least five homes before reaching their permanent destinations or before dying prematurely from unintentional or intentional neglect and abuse.
 The parrots' ability to mimic human words and their bright colours and beauty prompt impulse buying from unsuspecting consumers.
 The domesticated budgerigar, a small parrot, is the most popular of all pet bird species.
 In 1992, the newspaper USA Today published that 11 million pet birds were in the United States alone, many of them parrots.
 Europeans kept birds matching the description of the rose-ringed parakeet (or called the ring-necked parrot), documented particularly in a first-century account by Pliny the Elder.
 As they have been prized for thousands of years for their beauty and ability to talk, they have also often been misunderstood.
 For example, author Wolfgang de Grahl says in his 1987 book The Grey Parrot that some importers had parrots drink only coffee while they were shipped by boat, believing that pure water was detrimental and that their actions would increase survival rates during shipping.
 Nowadays, it is commonly accepted that the caffeine in coffee is toxic to birds.

 Pet parrots may be kept in a cage or aviary; though generally, tame parrots should be allowed out regularly on a stand or gym.
 Depending on locality, parrots may be either wild-caught or be captive-bred, though in most areas without native parrots, pet parrots are captive-bred.
 Parrot species that are commonly kept as pets include conures, macaws, amazon parrots, cockatoos, greys, lovebirds, cockatiels, budgerigars, caiques, parakeets, and Eclectus, Pionus, and Poicephalus species.
 Temperaments and personalities vary even within a species, just as with dog breeds.
 Grey parrots are thought to be excellent talkers, but not all grey parrots want to talk, though they have the capability to do so.
 Noise level, talking ability, cuddliness with people, and care needs can sometimes depend on how the bird is cared for and the attention he/she regularly receives.